 LO2.
 Derive prediction intervals for simple statistical models and explain

 LO3.
 Conduct and explain the outputs of hypothesis testing in regression

 LO4.
 Define maximum likelihood estimates and how to compute them.

 LO5.
 Implement a bootstrap to construct confidence intervals.

-Recap: derivation of the confidence interval and tests of hypothesis for normal data;
+Derivation of the confidence interval and tests of hypothesis for normal data.

 The Central Limit Theorem and what it says about confidence intervals and tests of hypothesis.

 The bootstrap approach to confidence intervals and tests of hypothesis.